frankshearar/Home/NuGet-Sign-Command.md

  **3.** Whats the best way to pass the certificate password to the sign command?
     Currently the spec only accepts a commandline switch with clear text password.
 But we can also support having an encrypted password stored in a nuget.config file.
+ **4.** What kind of validation will we do before signing?
+    We should spec out all the validations that will be done before signing.

 ## Feedback
 Please use the [tracking issue](https://github.com/NuGet/Home/issues/5907) to provide feedback or any questions that you might have.
 Thanks!